December 7

 A Few Nuances Explained:

 There are also micro niches on the north side of Orlando, and the south side of Brooksville where the same is true -- a late freeze nips the fruit on a Tropic Beauty -- yet 5 miles away the tree produces fruit reliably.
 In that instance, don't give up on peaches!
-Just choose a Florda Belle (200 chill hours), Tropic Snow (200 chill hours), or Florda Best (250 chill hours).
+Just choose a Florda Belle (200 chill hours), Tropic Snow (200 chill hours), or even a Florda Best (250 chill hours).

 That said, don't be afraid to plant a Scarlett Beauty plum in Gainesville just because it says "150 chill hours".
 For reasons I don't pretend to understand, the Scarlett Beauty plum will set and mature fruit in ALL of zone 9, regardless of the late freeze!
 And the same is true of a few 150 chill hour pears too.